-Yet, while illustrative, Eq.~\eqref{eq:R_Gauss} does not reveal the full dynamics of the phenomenon.
+While illustrative, Eq.~\eqref{eq:R_Gauss} does not reveal the full dynamics of the phenomenon.
 In particular, experimental observations show spectral peaks with much greater prominence than expected from interference alone.
 The perturbative treatment requires $g_0 < \sqrt{3}$, beyond which the weakly nonlinear approximation breaks down.
 Moreover, the input spectrum $a(\omega)$ is assumed unperturbed, i.e., unmodified by the phase encoding, whereas in reality the energy transferred into the CW mode notches the pulse spectrum at $\omega_c$ in a $\Phi$-dependent manner (cf. Fig.~\ref{Figure 2new}).

-Coupled mode theory allows to address both limitations.
+Coupled mode theory allows us to address both limitations.
 Solving the coupled equations for the strong field $A$ and the weak field $B$ (see Methods) reveals several key observations: First, SPM leads predominantly to energy transfer to the spectral notch, an effect that has been observed earlier for amplitude-filtered pulses by Pr\"akelt \emph{et al.} \cite{2005filling}.
-Second, this spectral fill-up can exceed the original spectral intensity significantly leading to a considerable spectral amplification above the typical factor-of-four bound of a single interference, in particular once combined with the weak field, as shown in Fig. \ref{Figure 2new}e.
-Lastly, the spectral intensity peak indeed oscillates for peak powers, and hence nonlinear gain, beyond the weakly nonlinear limit, visible in Fig. \ref{Figure 2new}f, which is a result of the nonlinear phase rotation.
+Second, this spectral repopulation, as illustrated in \ref{Figure 2new}c, can exceed the original spectral intensity significantly, leading to a considerable spectral amplification above the typical factor-of-two bound of a coherent interference between equally split waves when combined with the weak field, as shown in Fig. \ref{Figure 2new}e.
+Lastly, the spectral intensity peak indeed oscillates for peak powers, and hence nonlinear gain, beyond the weakly nonlinear limit, as shown in Fig. \ref{Figure 2new}f, which is a result of the nonlinear phase rotation.

-We refer to the entirty of the nonlinear interference dynamics as Kerr-induced spectral interferometry to avoid confusion with the nonlinear interference of two intense waves in $\chi^{(2)}$-nonlinear crystals.
-The key characteristics of the Kerr-induced interferometry features a distinct, power-dependent intensity peak after nonlinear propagation at the spectral locations where the femtosecond pulse undergoes an abrupt phase change.
+We refer to the entirety of the nonlinear interference dynamics as Kerr-induced in-line interferometry (KI3) to avoid confusion with the nonlinear interference in $\chi^{(2)}$-nonlinear crystals \cite{Graefe}.
+The key characteristic of Kerr-induced interferometry features a distinct, power-dependent intensity peak after nonlinear propagation at spectral locations where the femtosecond pulse undergoes an abrupt phase change.